pinskylab/mee_drm/README.md

-3.  **System Dependencies (Optional)**: If you wish to regenerate the raw environmental data for the red-bellied woodpecker case study, you must also have [GDAL](https://gdal.org/en/stable/) installed on your system.
+3.  **System Dependencies (Optional)**: If you wish to regenerate the raw environmental data for the red-bellied woodpecker case study, you must also have the `bash` interface to [GDAL](https://gdal.org/en/stable/) set up in your system.
 This is not required if you use the provided, pre-processed data.

 ### Reproducing the Results